|Avigail Abarbanel (b. 1964)

 Clinical supervision: £75 per session

 Payment is due at the end of each session.
-I accept cheques, cash or BACS for clients who use internet banking.
-I apologise but I don’t have card facilities at this point.
+I accept cheques, cash, cards, or BACS for clients who use internet banking.

 Appointments & Availability